lupyuen/lupyuen.github.io/src/spi.md

     We'll control the Chip Select Pin ourselves to produce the desired signal shape.

-    (It's like shaping our own eyebrows)
+    (It's like shaping our own eyebrows...
+We have complete control!)

     (How do we know that the Chip Select Pin should stay Low?
 From the Bus Pirate data captured by the Logic Analyser)